mighty-gerbils/gerbil/doc/reference/std/actor.md

   server capabilities.
 - `addresses` is the list of addresses the server should listen; by default it is empty, making this a transient actor server.
-- `identifier` is the server identifier; if you don't specify one, a random server identifier will be generated.
 - `ensemble` specifies statically known hosts; it is a hash table mapping server identifiers to lists of addresses.
   The default known servers only contain the registry with the default registry address.